FST777/cayman/README.md

 or:
 `# docker build -t cayman .`

-Alternatively, pull the image from the [Docker Hub](https://hub.docker.com/r/fst777/cayman):
+Alternatively, pull the image from the [Docker Hub](https://hub.docker.com/r/fst777/cayman) (available for amd64 and arm64):
 `% podman pull fst777/cayman`
 or:
 `# docker pull fst777/cayman`